What does Bravo Zulu mean?

 Throughout his public safety career it became overwhelmingly apparent to Jim that the training of bystanders in CPR, AED use and first aid was vital to the survivability of critical medical emergencies.
 No matter how fast an ambulance with highly skilled medical professionals can try get to the side of someone facing a life-threatening medical emergency, valuable time is lost during the response phase often with tragic results.
 Training lay-responders (bystanders) how to recognize an emergency, activate the EMS system and render basic emergency care until the arrival of EMS provides victims with the best chance of survival.
 And Jim wanted to take an active role in providing this training.
 So, in 2003 Jim created Bravo Zulu LLC to provide emergency care training to lay-responders in the community.
 Offering high quality onsite emergency care training for corporate customers, groups and organizations soon became his passion.

 After Bravo Zulu became a trusted source for emergency care training, Jim realized that there was more he could do to support a safety culture; particularly in the commercial motor vehicle sector.
 While working with the NYPD Highway Patrol, it became evident that truck, bus and other passenger transporting businesses were often oblivious to the laws and regulations that pertained to the industry.
 This often resulted in carriers operating unsafely.
 This failure to comply with the safety regulations usually resulted in costly regulatory enforcement and crashes.
 Many of these collisions resulted in property damage, injuries and often death.
 Jim surmised that if transportation companies had access to consultants who could help them voluntarily get in compliance with the myriad of laws and regulations, through audit and education, that it would help these companies save significant money in fines and liability losses as well as help protect the motoring public.
-So, Jim expanded Bravo Zulu into the DOT compliance compliance realm.
+So, Jim expanded Bravo Zulu into the DOT compliance realm including th.

 Always looking for a way to make the world a little safer, Jim became involved with teaching defensive driving classes.
 The many years of responding to automobile crashes, rendering emergency medical care to the victims as an EMS provider and investigating these collisions as a police officer provided Jim with a unique perspective on the critical importance of driving defensively.
 So, he decided to bring defensive driving classes to the community as well as his corporate customers; all in an effort to educate drivers in driving skills and techniques, rules and laws of the road and perhaps most importantly, the mental mindset that gives drivers the best chance of “surviving the drive”.